2021 Project Highlights

-The Large Lot Program is a City of Chicago neighborhood stabilization initiative to help homeowners, block clubs and non-profit groups in greater Englewood to purchase City-owned land for $1 per parcel.
+The Large Lot Program was a City of Chicago neighborhood stabilization initiative to help homeowners, block clubs and non-profit groups to purchase City-owned land for $1 per parcel.

 Sterling Bay, a Chicago-based real estate developer, has received City approval to construct a 15-million-square-foot development on 53 acres of riverfront land on Chicago's North Side.

 A community-based process led by the Department of Planning and Development to review and enhance the Little Village Industrial Corridor began in April 2018.

 A list of Local Industrial Retention Initiative (LIRI) Councils